 Cuba is a very small village located in the state of New York.
 With a population of 1,529 people and three constituent neighborhoods, Cuba is the 641st largest community in New York.
-Much of the housing stock in Cuba was built prior to World War II, making it one of the older and more historic villages in the country.
+Cuba has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages, Cuba isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cuba are a mix of both white- and blue-collar jobs.
 Overall, Cuba is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Cuba who work in food service (10.96%), teaching (10.96%), and office and administrative support (10.17%).
+There are especially a lot of people living in Cuba who work in office and administrative support (11.87%), teaching (11.87%), and food service (8.52%).

 The people who call Cuba home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cuba residents report their race to be White, followed by Asian.
 Important ancestries of people in Cuba include Irish, English, Polish, and Italian.

 The most common language spoken in Cuba is English.
-Other important languages spoken here include Tagalog and West Germanic languages.
+Other important languages spoken here include Spanish and German.